cs107-undefined/Undefined_AD/docs/documentation/usage.rst

     |      |      |<-(parent)-Computational Graph (2, UDPrimitive.VAR)
     (1.58, [-0.328])

-Moreover, the reverse mode will auto save the plot to your current working directory.
+Moreover, the reverse mode will auto save the plot to your **current working directory**.
 The associated graph generated from the function above is shown below.

 .. image:: ../resources/reverse_mode_example1.png
     :width: 600